InsaneBroccoli/bf_controller_tuning/markdown/Data/Dataimport.md

 ## Header Information

 A Betaflight Blackbox log consists of two logically separate sections: <br>
-The **header**, which contains configuration and system information and the **data block** with the actual recorded sensor values.
+The **header**, which contains configuration and system information and the **data block**, which contains the recorded sensor values.

 The data block alone is useless without the header.
 It contains only raw numerical values with no context.
 The header describes how this data must be interpreted.
-It defines the meaning of each column, the units and scaling factors, the sample rate, and the system configuration.
+It defines the meaning of each column, the units and scaling factors, the sample rate and the system configuration.
 For this reason, both sections are read and processed systematically.

 ---

 ## Efficient Loading of Large Log Files in MATLAB

 To avoid repeated CSV parsing, the .csv file is converted to a `.mat` file on first load.
-Future runs load the binary `.mat` file directly, which is much faster for large logs.
+Later runs load the binary `.mat` file directly, which is much faster for large logs.

-Parsing large CSV files can be slow, especially with logs containing millions of samples.
-To speed things up, the CSV is converted to a `.mat` file on first load.
-On later runs, MATLAB loads the binary `.mat` file directly, which is much faster than parsing from CSV.

 ---